zhiminxiong/vscode-context-window/README.md

 - Language independent.
 Works in any language.
 - The "Context" view shows in the panel by default.
 Move to other views or the panel just by dragging.
 - Supports syntax highlighting in the context view.
+- Floating windows are supported—you can trigger them via a keyboard shortcut or by right-clicking and selecting "Float".

 ## Configuration